 Diagnosing JIA may be difficult.
 There is no single test to confirm the disease.

 Your child’s healthcare provider will take your child’s health history and do a

 physical exam.
 Your child's provider will ask about your child's symptoms, and any

 recent illness.
 JIA is based on symptoms of inflammation that have occurred for 6

 Tests may also be done.
 These include blood tests such as:

 Your child may also have imaging tests.
-These can show the extent of damage to the bones.
-The tests may include:
+These can show how much damage the bones

 Other tests may include: